 Fish, fillets, prawns, crabs, lobsters and oysters that are sold at the fish co-op shop are locally caught and are guaranteed to be the freshest seafood you can buy in the area.
 The retail and wholesale outlets only sell products that are caught here by our fishermen.* So, you can be guaranteed that the product is fresh.

 *(EXCEPTIONS - Atlantic Salmon and Barramudi is sourced from outside our area and if there are no fresh prawns being caught locally or in the surrounding areas then we need to source them from other co-ops eg. Coffs Co-op, Ballina Co-op, Clarence Co-op etc OR we occasionally use frozen QLD wild caught prawns as a substitute).

-Our fishermen include 3 trawling boats (fish/prawns), 7 lobster fishermen, 10 Ocean Trap and Line boats, and 35 lake fishermen (crabs, fish and prawns)!
+Our fishermen include 2 local trawling boats (fish/prawns), 7 lobster fishermen, 8 Ocean Trap and Line boats, and around 35 lake fishermen (crabs, fish and prawns)!

-We catch around 80% of the NSW caught Blue Swimmer Crabs sold at Sydney Fish Market.
+We catch around 80% of the NSW caught Blue Swimmer Crabs sold at Sydney Fish Market annually.